lf-/gankra.github.io/blah/tower-of-weakenings/index.md

 Ok yes get your jokes out about solving all problems with another layer of abstraction, but this is *painfully* needed.
 And really, what I'm doing here isn't *adding* a layer but cleaving a bloated and messy layer into two much more manageable parts.
 No offense to all the people doing great work on memory models, but as far as I'm concerned they've been given an impossible task.
 There are simply too many competing concerns and stakeholders to produce a *truly* satisfying design for all of them.
 Here are some of the many stakeholders:

-* Millions of lines of ancient code that is doing whatever because we can't explain the rules
+* Millions of lines of ancient code that are doing whatever because we can't explain the rules
 * Random programmers who barely read the docs and are just doing The Idiomatic Thing
 * Hardcore performance junkies who insist the fucked up thing they made should be legal
 * Hardcore safety junkies who insist they should be able to validate the correctness of their code
 * Compiler developers who want to know what optimizations they can or can't do
-* Libarary developers who want to know what interfaces/idioms to design around
+* Library developers who want to know what interfaces/idioms to design around
 * Tooling developers who want to build sanitizers that reliably detect UB when it happens
-* Teachers who want to help everyone else understand this PhD thesis you just dumped on their desk.
+* Teachers who want to help everyone else understand the PhD thesis on their desk.
 * Memory model people who just want this all to be coherent and formalized and validated

 And all of these people are working *together* so they all agree that whatever the other person claims they need to do their job should definitely be allowed, because they want to all mutually benefit.
 And definitely make sure not to break all that code or even make it run slower! kthxbai!